 SCULPTURE

 With sculpture pieces by Ann Christopher, Sir Eduardo Paolozzi, William Tucker, Louise Plant and many others.
-We are encouraging a change of perception of Edinburgh Park to a New Cultural Quarter and destination for places and spaces to be enjoyed by all.
+We are encouraging a change in perception of Edinburgh Park to a New Cultural Quarter and destination for places and spaces to be enjoyed by all.

 SIR EDUARDO PAOLOZZI